elioteloi/elioteloi/README.md

              <ul>
                   <li>A NAS server created in nodejs, with an app Desktop and phone.</li>
                   <li>My terminal portfolio.</li>
-                  <li>A backup that automatically backs up and versions your files written in bash.</li>
+                  <li>A script that automatically backs up and versions your files written in bash.</li>
             </ul>
       </div>
         <div>